carla-simulator/carla/Docs/APIs/python_api_098.md

 ---

 ## carla.Landmark<a name="carla.Landmark"></a>
 Class that defines any type of traffic landmark or sign affecting a road.
-These class mediates between the [OpenDRIVE 1.4 standard](http://www.opendrive.org/docs/OpenDRIVEFormatSpecRev1.4H.pdf) definition of the landmarks and their representation in the simulation.
+These class mediates between the [OpenDRIVE](http://opendrive.org/docs/OpenDRIVEFormatSpecRev1.5M.pdf) definition of the landmarks and their representation in the simulation.
 This class retrieves all the information defining a landmark in OpenDRIVE and facilitates information about which lanes does it affect and when.
 Landmarks will be accessed by [carla.Waypoint](#carla.Waypoint) objects trying to retrieve the regulation of their lane.
 Therefore some attributes depend on the waypoint that is consulting the landmark and so, creating the object.

 <h3>Instance Variables</h3>